Nearsoft/jobs/readme.md

 * Strong work ethic
 * You have to be resilient and also willing to continuously learn with us

-### Nice to have
+#### Nice to have

-* A basic understanding of software development platforms and skills.
+* A basic understanding of software development platforms and skills
-* Ability to filter resumes based on job profiles.
+* Ability to filter resumes based on job profiles
-* Able to work under pressure and to independently handle multiple projects and deadlines.
+* Able to work under pressure and to independently handle multiple projects and deadlines
-* Excellent interpersonal and persuasion skills and ability to influence others.
+* Excellent interpersonal and persuasion skills and ability to influence others
-* Excellent organizational, analytical, written and verbal communication skills, both in English and Spanish.
+* Excellent organizational, analytical, written and verbal communication skills, both in English and Spanish
-* Customer service and time management skills.
+* Customer service and time management skills

-Send your CV and portfolio to labaray@nearsoft.com
+Send your CV to lbaray@nearsoft.com

 </details>

 ## Credit